 For instance, wedding niche expertise is a tremendous value-add.
 This implies a profound understanding of wedding traditions, trends, and protocols, enabling the planner to offer informed and innovative ideas and solutions.

 Another value-add could be offering bespoke services.
-This custom-tailored approach ensures that every detail of the event is in line with the client's unique vision and preferences, thereby delivering a truly personalised experience.
+This custom-tailored approach ensures that every detail of the event aligns with the client’s unique vision and preferences, thereby delivering a truly personalised experience.

-Furthermore, providing an exemplary client experience is invaluable value-add.
-This encapsulates everything from maintaining clear and consistent communication, demonstrating flexibility and problem-solving abilities, to exceeding client's expectations through exceptional execution of their event.
+Furthermore, providing an exemplary client experience is a valuable added benefit.
+This encompasses everything from maintaining clear and consistent communication to demonstrating flexibility and problem-solving abilities, as well as exceeding clients’ expectations through the exceptional execution of their event.

-Lastly, offering additional services such as vendor management or post-event cleanup can also be significant value-adds, as it can save the client time and stress.
+Lastly, offering additional services such as vendor management or post-event cleanup can also be significant value-adds, as they can save the client time and stress.

 These value factors may justify pricing at a premium compared to competitors.
-For example, leading experts in niche areas like luxury weddings can command higher fees.
+For example, leading experts in niche areas, such as luxury weddings, can command higher fees.

 When communicating with clients, focus on telling your unique story and how you create exceptional experiences customised to each couple.
 Convey how your service merits slightly higher prices.